wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/4-templates.md

 To create custom page templates, Web Template can be used.
 Web template, in general, is a layout template.
 For example, if a Web template includes static HTML, this HTML will be rendered "as is" in the page output that uses that template.
 The real power of web templates comes from the ability to contain Liquid code that adds processing capabilities to the static content, including access to CDS data.

-Web Templates are very flexible.
+Web Templates are flexible.
 They can be rendered on their own or can be included as part of another template.
 They support inheritance where one template is based on and extends functionality of another.
 Web template can be used to render a standalone fragment of HTML such as page breadcrumbs, the entire custom page, or create custom headers and footers for your portal website.

 Since the web template defines the content that gets delivered to the client, often a functional consultant would engage a designer or developer to add CSS or JavaScript to extend a web template and add client-side functionality to the generated page.